OPS-E2E-PPE/VBA-Docs/api/Word.tasks.md

 keywords: vbawd10.chm2435
 f1_keywords:
 - vbawd10.chm2435
-ms.prod: word
 ms.assetid: ff521e20-8a25-f9f6-dccf-effea9debeb7
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Tasks object (Word)

 A collection of **[Task](Word.Task.md)** objects that represents all the tasks currently running on the system.

 ## Remarks

 Use the **Tasks** property to return the **Tasks** collection.
 The following example determines whether Microsoft Excel is running.
 If it is, this example switches to it and maximizes it; otherwise, the example starts it.

 ```vb